 Work on New Tricks

-Here are Sweetie and Lulu showing off some cool tricks, Give them a try and share photos of your Talent Hound mastering new tricks!
+Here are Sweetie and Lulu showing off some cool tricks.
+Give them a try and share photos of your Talent Hound mastering new tricks!
+I have been teaching Kilo to ride his rocking horse too.

 Of course Hero the Super Collie is never bored or boring.
 Sara is always adding fabulous new tricks